Payment Options - Graduate

 Why should I review my bill online?
 I have financial aid.

-GWU utilizes an online billing system; paper bills are mailed only if the student contacts the Business Office directly and specifically requests a hardcopy of the semester statement.
+GWU utilizes an online billing system; paper bills are mailed only if the student contacts the Student Accounts Office directly and specifically requests a hardcopy of the semester statement.

 It is important to review the online E-awards/eligibility section of Student Financial Aid to ensure all requirements have been completed (loan applications, loan entrance counseling, signing of the master promissory note, etc.).
 It is also important to review the charges and anticipated credits on your online bill for accuracy, for balances owed, and for payment due dates.